-Our goal is to support your self-education for pregnancy and birth, and to be a resource for you.
-We feel passionate about being homebirth midwives and about being able to provide home birth as an option for families who choose it.
-Our sincere hope for engaging in this relationship with you is to provide complete prenatal care to enable you to have a safe and satisfying homebirth and healthy postpartum recovery and adjustment period.
+Our goal at Chesapeake Midwifery is not only to support your self-education for pregnancy and birth, but also to be a resource for you.
+We feel passionate about homebirth and about being able to provide it as an option for families who choose it.
+Our sincere hope for engaging in this relationship with you is to provide you with comprehensive prenatal care so that you can have a safe and satisfying homebirth as well as a healthy and restorative postpartum.

 Through prenatal visits, we can monitor the changes of pregnancy and your baby’s growth.
 We encourage you to take childbirth classes of your choice, and to use wellness care including good nutrition, physical activity, chiropractic care, yoga, etc. We are able to order lab work, refer for sonograms, and prescribe medications as needed.

 We follow a schedule of prenatal visits that can be flexible about timing and intervals of visits to meet your needs.
-Visits generally take place in our home office, with a home visit scheduled around 36 weeks to plan for the birth.
-We schedule our visits with you for a full hour so that we can discuss any concerns you may have as well as provide you with any information you need to help support you during your pregnancy.
+Visits generally take place both in my home office and in your home.
+Visits are scheduled with you for a full hour so that we can discuss any concerns you may have as well as provide you with any information you need to help support you during your pregnancy.

 Our role at your labor is to provide a supportive presence, to give feedback on the progress of labor, to monitor you and your baby’s well-being, and to provide care for any unexpected events that require intervention.
 We attend all of our births together as a team, so that when you go into labor, you will have both your midwife and your birth assistant whom you have had the chance to get to know through the course of your prenatal care.